Jon Holmes: Career

-BBC Radio 2

-Holmes occasionally replaces holidaying presenters on Radio 2, with co-presenter Miranda Hart.
-In October 2011 he attracted criticism after co-hosting The Chris Evans Breakfast Show with Hart while Chris Evans was on holiday.
+In October 2011, Holmes substituted, with co-presenter Miranda Hart, for regular presenter Chris Evans on the Radio 2 show, The Chris Evans Breakfast Show, attracting criticism.
 The website Digital Spy reported that some listeners were unhappy with the quality of the programme.
 The BBC issued a statement in response saying, "Miranda Hart is one of the UK's best-loved comedians and BBC Radio 2 felt it appropriate to bring her warmth to its audience for a week.
 Jon Holmes is a highly experienced presenter from BBC Radio 6 Music [...]
 BBC Radio 2 appreciates if their presentation wasn't to everyone's liking, but feels it's important to be able to bring new talent to its output and hopes its audience understands the importance of maintaining a breadth of content on the network."

-In the summer of 2012, Holmes stood in for comedian Graham Norton, presenting solo on Saturday mornings 10-1.
-The format was similar to Holmes's BBC 6 Music show but extra features included guests and live music in "His Busker's Voice" which was a live music session from buskers that Holmes had literally "dragged in from the street".

-In 2018 Holmes was back on Radio 2 with Jeremy Vine: Agony Uncle, which he wrote and appeared in as 'Tim the producer'.
-With Lewis MacLeod as Jeremy Vine, it was a 'behind the scenes look at what happens during The Jeremy Vine Show when the records are on'.
+In 2018, Holmes wrote, and appeared in, as 'Tim the producer', on Jeremy Vine: Agony Uncle, for BBC Radio 2.
+Lewis MacLeod portrayed "Jeremy Vine", as a 'behind the scenes look at what happens during The Jeremy Vine Show when the records are on'.
 The premise featured 'Jeremy' taking phone calls to give advice from various celebrities played by impressionists Terry Mynott and Jess Robinson.
 The show returned for a 2018 Christmas special.

-He returned to the network in January 2021 with 'I See Your Soul And Raise You Rock' in which he and the presenter Craig Charles co-hosted a live show in which they championed their own music choices and 'tried to musically educate each other'.
-The show was well received for the presenters' honest chat about mental health issues and growing up, as well as the music.